ihilt/frontend-dev-test/README.md

 # Front end developer test

 Create an html5 compliant page verified [here](https://validator.w3.org/#validate_by_input) that displays an html form, with an input that accepts an email, an input that accepts a first name, an input that accepts a last name, and a submit button.
+Errors are ok as long as there is a good reason for them.

 The form should be easily modified to function as an overlay.